greysdawn/twitch-overlay/README.md

 ## Chat
 Against the right edge, below the alert box, is a chat window that handles (global) badges, emotes, and, of course, messages.
 The box is styled similarly to Twitch Studio's built-in chat overlay.
 Emote-only messages don't appear here, as they're handled above

+## Chat-only and alerts-only options
+Just want to have a chatbox, or just want alerts?
+You can do so!
+Just set your OBS browser source to your base url with `chat-only` or `alerts-only` on the end, like so: `https://example.com/chat-only`

 **More TBA**, we're planning on changing up emotes to have a configurable per-user limit at the very least

 # Self Hosting